graphprotocol/indexer/docs/networks.md

 ### Configuration

-The Graph testnet contracts live on mainnet, but the subgraphs used in the testnet (for now) are all mainnet subgraphs.
+The Graph testnet contracts live on rinkeby, but the subgraphs used in the testnet (for now) are all mainnet subgraphs.
 This means:

 - Indexer Agent and Indexer Service must connect to rinkeby